elmahio/documentation/docs/logging-to-elmah-io-from-system-diagnostics.md

 # Logging to elmah.io from System.Diagnostics

+> Logging through `System.Diagnostics` has been deprecated.
+Please use the `Elmah.Io.Client` package to log trace messages to elmah.io.

 .NET comes with its own tracing/logging feature located in the [System.Diagnostics namespaces](https://msdn.microsoft.com/en-us/library/gg145030(v=vs.110).aspx).
 A core part of `System.Diagnostics` is the `Trace` class, but that namespace contains utilities for performance counters, working with the event log and a lot of other features.
 In this article, we will focus on logging to elmah.io from `System.Diagnostics.Trace`.

 To start logging, install the [Elmah.Io.Trace](https://www.nuget.org/packages/Elmah.Io.Trace/) package: